-• Highlight the importance of strategic leadership and critical thinking for emerging security leaders faced with evolving challenges.
+Highlight the importance of strategic leadership and critical thinking for emerging security leaders faced with evolving challenges.

 In the complex and often fraught environment African security professionals operate in, effective strategic leadership and critical thinking are key to successfully addressing security challenges.
-African security threats are predominantly irregular and have their roots in a diverse and complex set of social, economic, and political issues that defy straight-forward solutions.
+African security threats are predominantly irregular and have their roots in a diverse and complex set of social, economic, and political issues that defy straightforward solutions.
 In this context, the traditional tools and systems of the security sector can be unreliable, or even part of the problem in cases where the security sector may have become corrupted or politicized.
-This places a high burden on the decision-maker to identify problems, tools and solutions when many orthodox security approaches may be ineffective or counter-productive.
+This places a high burden on the decision-maker to identify problems, tools, and solutions when many orthodox security approaches may be ineffective or counter-productive.

 Strategic leadership is generally defined as "the unique abilities of anticipating, envisioning, maintaining flexibility, thinking strategically, and empowering employees to create new inventions that lead to organizational transformations or changes."
 Beyond developing these abilities, strategic leadership is also about having the adaptive capacity to appropriately respond to the dynamism and complexity of the context.
 Critical thinking, on the other hand, "is a learned skill."
 It involves the "use of those cognitive skills or strategies that increase the probability of a desirable outcome.
 It is used to describe thinking that is purposeful, reasoned, and goal directed-the kind of thinking involved in solving problems, formulating inferences, calculating likelihoods, and making decisions, when the thinker is using skills that are thoughtful and effective for the particular context and type of thinking task."
 Given the complex and dynamic security environment on the African continent, strategic leaders must develop critical thinking skills so as to achieve their objectives.
 In fact, as Gen. Martin E. Dempsey explained, "strategic leaders must be inquisitive and open-minded.
-They must be able to think critically and be capable of https://africacenter.org/wpcontent/ uploads/2016/06/ARP06EN-Advancing-Military-Professionalism-in-Africa.pdf
+They must be able to think critically and be capable of developing creative solutions to complex problems..."
+Accordingly, critical thinking is essential for defining how strategic security sector leaders can address complex problems.